TSholokhova/gsoc-2018-report/README.md

   done by Cuirass.
-A specification [is defined](https://www.gnu.org/software/guix/manual/en/html_node/Continuous-Integration.html) by a Scheme data structure (an association list) which includes a job name, repository URL, as well as the branch and a procedure `proc` that specifies how this is to be built.
+A specification [is defined](https://www.gnu.org/software/guix/manual/en/html_node/Continuous-Integration.html) by a Scheme data structure (an association list) which includes a specification name, repository URLs, as well as their branches and a procedure `proc` that specifies how this is to be built.

 - **Evaluation**.
-An evaluation is a high-level build actcion related to a certain revision of a repository of a given specification.
-For each specification, Cuirass continuously produces new evaluations which build different versions of the project represented by revisions of the corresponding repository.
+An evaluation is a high-level build action related to a certain revision of a repository of a given specification.
+For each specification, Cuirass continuously produces new evaluations which build different versions of the project represented by revisions of corresponding repositories.
   Derivations and builds (see below) each belong to a specific evaluation.